 A photodiode is a semiconductor device that converts light into current.
-The current is generated when photons are absorbed in the photodiode.
+When photons are absorbed into the photodiode, a current is generated.
 A small amount of current is also produced when no light is present.
-Photodiodes may contain optical filters, built-in lenses, and may have large or small surface areas.
+Photodiodes may contain optical filters, built-in lenses, and can be mainly divided into fast and / or large area photodiodes.
 Photodiodes usually have a slower response time as their surface area increases.

 - Photodiode: TO-Can, Chip on Submount

 - Photodiode in receptacle FC/ST/SC

 - Photodiode: Array